f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   system network state active-chassis-id 1 syscon-2-active#

-This address range never leaves the inside of the chassis and will not interfere with any communication outside the VELOS chassis.
-There can however be address collisions if a device trying to manage VELOS via the out-of-band management port falls within this range, or an external management device or service falls within this range and communicates with VELOS over its out-of-band networking.
+This address range never leaves the inside of the chassis, and will not interfere with any communication outside the VELOS chassis.
+There can however be address collisions if a device trying to manage VELOS via the out-of-band management port falls within this range, or an external management device or service falls within this range, and communicates with VELOS over its out-of-band networking.
 This may result in VELOS not able to communicate with those devices.

-Some examples would be any client trying to access the F5OS-C platform layer (system controller or chassis partition) or tenant out-of-band interfaces to reach its’ CLI, webUI, or API.
-Other examples would be external services such as SNMP, DNS, NTP, SNMP, Authentication that have addresses that fall within the RFC6598 address space.
-You may experience connectivity problems with these types of clients/services if there is any overlap.
-Note that this does not affect the data plane / in-band interfaces, it only affects communication to the out-of-band interfaces.
+Some examples would be; any client trying to access the F5OS-C platform layer (system controller or chassis partition), or tenant out-of-band interfaces to reach its’ CLI, webUI, or API.
+Other examples would be; external services such as SNMP, DNS, NTP, SNMP, Authentication that have addresses that fall within the RFC6598 address space.
+You may experience connectivity problems with these types of clients/services, if there is any address space overlap.
+Note, this does not affect the data plane / in-band interfaces, it only affects communication to the out-of-band interfaces.

 If there is the potential for conflict with external devices that fall within this range that need to communicate with F5OS, then there are options to change the configured **network-range-type** to one of sixteen different blocks within the RFC1918 address space.
-Changing this will require a complete chassis power-cycle, rebooting is not sufficient, a **commit** must occur the reboot.
+Changing this will require a complete chassis power-cycle, rebooting is not sufficient, a **commit** must occur before the reboot.
 Please consult with F5 prior to making any changes to the internal addresses.

 .. code-block:: bash